nashville-software-school/client-side-mastery/book-1-the-novice/chapters/TWOOPS_STRUCTURE_LAYOUT.md

 * Allow user to favorite specific, deleted tweets.
 * Allow user to search for specific words in all tweets by all people.

-Give those feature requests, you need to do the following tasks.
+Given those feature requests, what you need to do in this chapter is the following tasks.

 1. Identify the components that need to be rendered in this applications.
 1. Identify the structure and relationship of the components _(e.g. a Tweet component is rendered as a child of the TweetList component)_